 There are so many road trip games that you can buy.
 I’m not an expert as there are so many of them, but I know that Travel Scavenger Hunt Games always do well with kids.
 Alternatively, you can also get a book full of ideas for road-trip games and activities for kids.

-If you don’t have the time to make a road trip bingo yourself, you can get these fun travel bingo cards from Regal.
-Also, fill in the form below and you can download our custom-made American road trip bing cards right away!
+If you don’t have the time to make a road trip bingo yourself, you can get these fun travel bingo cards.
+Or you can download the road trip bingo that we created and use for our kids via the form further below.

 When you are embarking on a really long drive with kids, sometimes snacks and road games are simply not enough.
 After all, most of the activities mentioned above require at least some involvement from a parent, and it’s just not always possible.